Battery

 To temporarily shut down the battery, hold the battery “Test” button for at least six seconds and then release it.

 After a few seconds, the LEDs will start flashing in a particular sequence.
-During the following minute, you may reconnect the power leads before the battery turns itself back on.
+During the following minute, you may reconnect the power leads to the controller before the battery turns itself back on.

 Presumably, when the battery restarts it does so initially in a current-limiting mode to facilitate a gentle pre-charge of the controller's capacitors.